Genome Sequencing and Analysis

 We will give you a web link to download the data.
 You are also welcome to bring over a hard drive and we can transfer the data to the drive.

-Data will be stored on our server for 1 month before it is deleted permanently.
+Data will be stored on our server for 1 month before it is deleted permanently, unless otherwise noted for very large projects.

 Remaining samples will be stored for 1 week before being discarded.
 Your data release email will include a note indicating that you can pick up any remaining sample material.
 We will store libraries for 6 months, after which time they will be discarded without warning.